Known within the music industry as a DJ’s DJ, Mixmaster Morris has remained a central figure in British dance music for over three decades.

 I played in Seoul for the first time in 2018, that was really exciting – the Houghton Festival is a special event too.
 Playing at Hostal La Torre Ibiza is awesome, and it was a big honour to be invited by DJ Harvey to play at Ministry of Sound with him.

-Which musicians, producers or DJs are exciting you in 2019?
+Which musicians, producers or DJs are exciting you at the moment?
 Anyone we need to keep an eye on?

 I am in love with Thundercat and the Brainfeeder crew, Louis Cole and that whole LA scene.
 Also that unique duo Tennyson from Canada.

 “I am in love with Thundercat, the Brainfeeder crew, Louis Cole and that whole LA scene.”

 I started DJing back in 1981 and bought my first synth (a Wasp) around this time.
 The first electronic group I saw was Suicide back in 1978, supporting The Clash.
 I was a huge fan of Kraftwerk, and later the whole Krautrock school, then Planet Rock and the Electro scene of the early 80s seemed like the next step.
 Another influence was the first Art of Noise record, which used sampling in an upfront way.
 1984 I went to Berlin for the first time and experienced all-night warehouse parties, unlike anything in the UK.

 On my return I bought my first computer and then started using samplers – I started out remixing indie bands in 1986 using my Atari ST, then joined Pirate station Network 21 alongside Coldcut and worked on some of their earliest music.
 1987 I started buying Chicago house records, and then doing live acid house sets in 1988 alongside Adamski, Guru Josh, and A Guy Called Gerald.